macs3-project/MACS/docs/source/docs/callpeak.md

 ## Output files

 1. `NAME_peaks.xls` is a tabular file which contains information about called peaks.
-You can open it in excel and sort/filter using excel functions.
+You can open it in Excel and sort/filter using excel functions.
 Information include:

    - chromosome name